CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 # Orthic Consolidated – Reference DRAFT

-### Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment
+### Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment{:.subtitle}

 By CricketB, Reddit u/CrBr, Cricket on Discord: International Shorthand Society, CricketBr on GitHub